functionalscript/nanvm/notes/djs-article.md

 3. [Jsonnet](https://jsonnet.org/) is a well-defined and elaborated configuration language that, in fact, provides a rich set of general-purposed JSON manipulation functionality.
-Unlike to previous examples, Jsonnet diverges from pure JSON syntax.
+Unlike the previous examples, Jsonnet diverges from pure JSON syntax.
 Its extended JSON-like syntax resembles JavaScript closely but yet is different: for example, it uses its own `local` (and not JS's `const`) keyword for defining constants.
-Jsonnet allows multi-file modular construction of configuration data (again with its own syntax that differs from popular JavaScript modularization syntaxes).
+Jsonnet allows multi-file modular construction of configuration data.
+Its syntax differs from popular JavaScript modularization syntaxes.
 Its evaluate-to-JSON semantic has a formal definition; Jsonnet's user-defined functionality support is powerful enough to define the “rich” Jsonnet language in a form of a standard prelude based on a minimalistic core language.